M2Team/NanaBox/ReadMe.md

 - Based on Host Compute System API as virtualization backend.
 - Support Hyper-V Enhanced Session Mode for Windows Guests.
+- Support Hyper-V Nested Virtualization.
 - Support Hyper-V GPU paravirtualization solution a.k.a GPU-PV.
 - Support expose COM ports and physical drives to the virtual machine.
-- Support enable Secure Boot for virtual machine.
+- Support enables Secure Boot for virtual machine.
 - Use JSON based format to support portable virtual machine.
 - Packaging with MSIX for modern deployment experience.
 - Modernize the UI with XAML Islands with dark and light mode support.
 (Dynamic dark and light mode switching is supported for Windows 11 and later.)
 - Full High DPI and partial Accessibility support.
+- Support full screen mode.
+- Multi-language Support: English and Simplified Chinese.

 ## System Requirements